 TAWNEY, Charles Henry.
 Willoughby 1837 — 29.7.1922.
 British Indologist.
 Son of Rev. Richard T. and his wife, née Bernard.
 Educated at Rugby, studies at Cambridge, Trinity College (Senior Classic and Fellow 1860), M.A.
 From 1864 Professor at Presidency College in Calcutta, from 1876 its Principal.
 Also Registrar of Calcutta University.
-In 1892 returned to England and in 1893 succeeded Rost as Librarian of India Office.
-Retired in 1903.
+In 1892 retired and returned to England and in 1893 succeeded R. Rost as Librarian of India Office.
+Retired from there in 1903.
 C.I.E.
-Married in 1867 Constance Catharine Fox, widower 1920, many children.
+Married 1867 Constance Catharine Fox (d.
+1920), three daughters and two sons.

 Publications: “Metrical Translation of the Vairâgya Śatakam or 100 Stanzas on Asceticism, by Bhartṛihari“, IA 5, 1876, 1-3, 65-67, 285f., 305-309; “Indian Folk-lore notes from the Pāli Jātakas and the Kathāsaritsāgara”, Journal of Philology 12, 1883, 112-126.

-– traslated from German Loth, The English People and their Language.
+– Translated from German Loth, The English People and their Language.
 Calcutta 1873; edited with notes: The Tragedy of King Richard the Third.
 21+316 p.
 Calcutta 1888 (Shakespeare’s Richard III).